 Longshan Culture (2900-1500 B.C.).
-Superbly formed, marks from plucked from tomb.
+Superbly formed, marks attest to it being plucked from tomb.
 Authenticated.
 10” h, 10” d

 This gray pottery is in superb form with no chips and signs of being tampered with.
 It shows earth encrustation and underground crawling critters’ scratch marks and root marks all over the surface of the pot, attesting to it being plucked from an underground tomb.